In this Section

 Sponsored by the Department of Work & Pensions (DWP) and operating in conjunction with Cumbria Chamber, N&W Lancashire Chamber, St Helens Chamber and Blue Orchid.
 The New Enterprise Allowance (NEA) is a scheme designed to assist unemployed people who wish to start their own business.

-It is available to individuals claiming Jobseeker’s Allowance (JSA), Employment and Support Allowance (ESA) and those receiving Income Support if they are a lone parent, or are sick or disabled.
-Some Universal Credit claimants may also be eligible for the scheme.
+It is available to individuals claiming Universal Credit, Jobseeker’s Allowance (JSA), Employment and Support Allowance (ESA) and those receiving Income Support if they are a lone parent, or are sick or disabled.

-Interested and eligible individuals are referred by Jobcentre Plus to a contracted provider organisation which matches them with a business mentor after the participation in A Link Up: Start Up workshop and a one to one meeting.
-The mentor assists the individual in drawing up a business plan & financial templates which is then assessed by the provider organisation.
+Individuals interested in the NEA Programme can refer themselves to the scheme provided they are in receipt of an eligible benefit or they can be referred by Job Centre Plus to a contracted provider organisation which matches them with a business mentor after a 1:1 Business Assessment meeting.
+The mentor assists the individual in drawing up a business plan & financial forecast which is then assessed by the provider organisation.

 All clients will be offered 12 months ongoing support on completion of the NEA programmes.

 For further information on the programme and the support available please contact your local JobCentre Plus office or to find out more and refer yourself to the programme please contact Nicola Greenhalgh on 01254 356438.